 One of the street’s best-kept secrets is 93 Perry.
 However, a backhouse built in 1827 and located in a hidden courtyard.
 The building’s appearance seems to be the same as it was in the 19th century.

 And Sex and the City Fans will recognize Carrie Bradshaw’s apartment.
 Although the address in the show was on the Upper East Side, the actual building used during filming was 66 Perry.

-One of the neighborhood’s most well-known streets, mostly residential Charles runs from Greenwich Avenue to West Street and lies just north of 10th Street.
-Myriad row houses were built in the mid-1800s, with a few constructed in the first quarter of the 20th century.
+One of the neighborhood’s most well-known streets, mostly residential Charles, runs from Greenwich Avenue to West Street and lies just north of 10th Street.
+Myriad row houses built in the mid-1800s, with a few constructed in the first quarter of the 20th century.
 Completed in 1834 for $2,600, 131 Charles Street was one of the original buildings on the street.
-The red brick Federal townhouse was added to the National Register of Historic Places in 1972.
+The red-brick Federal townhouse added to the National Register of Historic Places in 1972.

 Charles offers a handful of dining options: El Charro, Sevilla Restaurant, Casa La Femme, and the well-loved Mary’s Fish Camp.
 But the street remains undisturbed for the most part, which is how residents prefer it.
 Charles has been home to artists and celebrities over the years, including Woody Guthrie and longtime Villager, Sarah Jessica Parker.

 One of the most significant addresses is 150 Charles Street, which was converted to condos and launched in 2013.
-The building is one of the city’s most coveted for the high-end real estate –– the 91 units sold in just 12 weeks.
+The building is one of the city’s most coveted for the high-end real estate; 91 units sold in just 12 weeks.